Woodhaven and Cross Bay Boulevards: Route description

-Beginning at the intersection with Queens Boulevard near the Queens Center shopping mall in Elmhurst, the boulevard runs generally south through the neighborhoods of Rego Park, Elmhurst, Middle Village, Glendale, Woodhaven (for which it is named), and Ozone Park.
+Beginning at the intersection with Queens Boulevard near the Queens Center shopping mall in Elmhurst, the boulevard runs generally south through the neighborhoods of Elmhurst, Rego Park, Middle Village, Glendale, Woodhaven (for which it is named), and Ozone Park.
 At the intersection with Liberty Avenue in Ozone Park, the name of the street changes to Cross Bay Boulevard.
 It continues south through Ozone Park, Howard Beach and across Jamaica Bay via the Joseph P. Addabbo Memorial Bridge through Broad Channel, before finally coming to an end at Rockaway Beach in The Rockaways, after crossing over the Cross Bay Bridge.

 Since Cross Bay Boulevard is a direct continuation of Woodhaven Boulevard, it is a large street, although not as wide.
 It is a six-lane wide, median-divided boulevard throughout the majority of its stretch (although it shrinks to four lanes once it reaches Broad Channel).
 Cross Bay Boulevard is the only direct connection between the Rockaways, Broad Channel, and the rest of Queens.
 Cross Bay Boulevard is approximately 7 mi long.
 Together with Woodhaven Boulevard, which is 4 mi long, makes it one of the longest streets in Queens, at 11 mi.

 Woodhaven Boulevard is an 8- to 11-lane boulevard throughout its entire length, stretching up to 195 ft in width, making it the widest street in Queens that is not either a limited-access highway or a state route.
 The only street in Queens that isn't a highway to surpass it in width is Queens Boulevard (NY 25) at 225 ft.

 Formerly, Woodhaven Boulevard (through Glendale, Woodhaven, and Ozone Park) had up to six central lanes and four service lanes (10 bi-directional), resembling many other major thoroughfares in the New York City boroughs outside Manhattan, such as Queens Boulevard in Queens; Ocean Parkway, Linden Boulevard, Kings Highway, and Eastern Parkway in Brooklyn; and Bruckner Boulevard, Pelham Parkway, and Grand Concourse in the Bronx.
 However, these service roads were removed in September 2017.
 It is also the only Queens roadway with its own distinct FIRE LANE markings, similar to those found on Manhattan's north–south avenues.
 As of September 2017, Woodhaven Boulevard contains dedicated bus lanes along most of its length, while Cross Bay Boulevard does not.